 There are times that I wish my child was typical, especially when I’m having a very rough day.
 My son Zephaniah was diagnosed with ASD when he was around three years old, and most people who come in contact with him seem to downplay the struggles of our day-to-day lives.
 Some of the comments I hear are, “He’s a mild case,” or “There’s no need to worry because he’s so smart,” and the one that gets me angry the most is, “He doesn’t look autistic.”
 Do people with ASD look a certain way?
 There’s a saying in the autism community that “when you meet an autistic kid; you only meet one autistic kid,” because everyone on the spectrum is unique, there wasn’t any paradigm that completely matched everyone.
 I am aware there are other families who have it tougher than we do, but it doesn’t diminish my own challenges and struggles that I have with him.
 Trying to deal with his very black and white view of the world and trying to explain the gray areas in life can be frustrating.
 For example, the sky literally isn’t falling when his sister accidentally knocks over his LEGO-brand cars.

-Once my son was diagnosed our lives changed.
+Once my son has diagnosed our lives changed.
 My husband was in denial and I cried for the first 24 hours.
-After that, I dove head first into researching everything there was about autism.
-I became obsessed trying to find out the causes and explanations.
-At first, I trusted the doctors completely but soon realized that their methods weren’t working, so I had to take matters in my own hands.
+After that, I dove headfirst into researching everything there was about autism.
+I became obsessed with trying to find out the causes and explanations.
+At first, I trusted the doctors completely but soon realized that their methods weren’t working, so I had to take matters into my own hands.
 I needed to take everything the doctors were saying with a grain of salt.
 There wasn’t going to be a “one size fits all approach” in treatment, or that the “homework” strategies were going to be the same for every child.
-I knew my son better then they knew him, so I searched for more specialists and devised my own strategies on how to help him cope.
+I knew my son better than they knew him, so I searched for more specialists and devised my own strategies on how to help him cope.

 I began feeling ashamed, embarrassed, and reclusive.
 I thought by hiding behind this wall I was protecting my son.
 Life is ugly and messy, and I needed him to learn how to be resilient and to maneuver through the darkness.
 So I decided to go against everything that my culture taught.
 Even my own mother encouraged me to keep his diagnosis in the closet.
 I knew that I wasn’t the only Asian mother out there suffering; but I knew they were silent.
 If I placed myself out there, maybe, just maybe I would be able to encourage other moms who were struggling like me.
 I knew that I was going to get pushback from people in my circle/community that weren’t going to embrace me with open arms.
 This was going to be a steep mountain to climb.
 The risks were going to be rather high, but the rewards were going to be much greater.
 I realized my son would not progress if I just sat on my hands, soaked in self-pity and did nothing because that is not productive.
 I wasn’t going to allow the label to define me or my son.
 So I enrolled both of us in several programs at UCLA.